rec/dtyper/README.md

 2. As you add more arguments to your CLI, there is no easy way to break up the code sitting in one file without passing around long, verbose parameter lists.

-`dtyper` is a single-file library that adds to an existing installation of `typer` that solves these two problems without changing existing code at all.
+`dtyper` is a tiny, single-file library that adds to an existing installation of `typer` to solve these two problems without changing existing code at all.

+* `dtyper.command` executes `typer.command` then fixes the defaults.

-* `dtyper.function` decorates a `typer.command` to make it callable.
+* `dtyper.function` decorates an existing `typer.command` to have correct
+  defaults.

 * `dtyper.dataclass` automatically makes a `dataclass` from a `typer.command`.

-## How to use `dtyper`?
+### How to use `dtyper`?

 Install as usual with `poetry add dtyper`, `pip install dtyper`, or your favorite package manager.